day8/re-frame/docs/WIP/README.md

 ## Code Fragments

 Time to understand this
-dominoes narrative in terms of code fragments.
+domino narrative in terms of code fragments.

+> You shouldn't expect
-> At this point, we're moving from 30,000 feet to say 30 feet.
-I'm not expecting you to fully grok all the code presented.
-We're still in overview mode here and there's not a lot of detail given.
+to fully grok all the code presented below.
+We're still in overview mode, getting the 30,000 foot view, and detail is missing.
 Plenty of tutorials and examples to follow.

-Imagine: the UI of an SPA shows a list of items.
+**Imagine:** the UI of an SPA shows a list of items.
 This user clicks the "delete" button next to the 3rd item in a list.

 In response,